 But in the winter months, those living in northern regions have to contend with scant sunlight and muggy skies for months, which begs the question: is there even a benefit to having solar panels outside of warm climates?
-And do solar panels work during cold winters?
+And do solar panels work in winter?
 After all, solar farms are typically set up in hot, sunny deserts, not the swirling, seasonal arctic of the American northeast.

-But fear not northerners - luckily the answer is a resounding yes, solar panels do work in winter.
-In fact, under ideal conditions, solar panels can work even better in winter - and here’s why.
+But fear not, northerners–the answer is a resounding yes.
+Not only do solar panels work in winter, under ideal conditions, they can work even better in winter than usual.
+Here’s why.